alan-platform/alan-platform.github.io/pages/faq.md

 The [project.pkg](/pages/tuts/bottom-up.html#project) also contains this versions list, to ensure that each next step uses the same major versions as your design.

-The [package step](/pages/tuts/bottom-up.html#image) adds a "minor" version for each system-type.
-Systems speak a set of protocols amongst each other and that need to match.
-Builds of system version X.Y are guaranteed to speak the same protocols.
-We have a mapping that tells the package utility what minor versions are correct for your project.

 Finally there is a "patch" level of versions (in semver-speak), for which we simply use incrementing build numbers.
 Alan's core tool chain guarantees that at this level compatibility cannot be broken, so it's always safe to use the latest builds.